OWASP/CRA/security.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please use the [Vulnerability Reporting Program link hereTidelift security contact](https://PUTBUGCROWDPORTALHERE).
+To report a security vulnerability, please use the [Vulnerability Reporting Program link here](https://PUTBUGCROWDPORTALHERE).
 OWASP will coordinate the fix and disclosure.

 If you have found a security vulnerability, in order to keep it confidential,